-You are very careful, deliberate and wise about who you hire in your office.
-The procedures you follow relative to employment help assure that you get what you are looking for.
+You are very careful, deliberate, and wise about who you hire in your office.
+The procedures you follow relative to employment help assure that you get who you are looking for.

 In a similar way, do you use scrutiny in choosing a pastor and church wherein you and your family will obtain a proper spiritual diet?

-Many legislator and governing authorities simply go to church where their family has always gone.
-But as illustrated in the first chapters of the Book of Revelation, churches change — and so do pastors.
+Many legislators and governing authorities simply go to church where their family has always gone.
+But, as illustrated in the first chapters of the Book of Revelation, churches change — and so do pastors.

 Today there are many thoughts as to what a pastor is or should be like.
-Some view him as a nice teddy bear who hugs and walks beside you.
-Others see him as the Sunday morning event leader who is the good-looking CEO of a slick, market-driven outreach.
+Some view him as a nice teddy bear who offers hugs and walks beside you.
+Others see him as the Sunday-morning event leader who is the good-looking CEO of a slick, market-driven outreach.
 Others view the minister as someone who can heal the congregants’ physical ailments via touching the tube (flat screen).
-Others can’t wait to get pumped-up from this week’s prosperity message.
+Others can’t wait to get pumped up from this week’s prosperity message.
 And then there are those who view ministers as impersonal and removed, black-robed, untouchables; outsider professionals.

 In the midst of these varying perceptions of a pastor, what does Scripture indicate he should be like?
 What are your thoughts on what makes a good pastor?
 The answer to this question is gained by studying what are known as the Pastoral Epistles of the New Testament: 1 and 2 Timothy and Titus.

 II.
 PRELIMINARY PASSAGES

 By far the largest number of passages related to the pastor has to do with his injunction to teach and preach the Word of God.
 The sheer volume of those commandments far outweighs any other aspect of his God-given job description.
 This alone serves to indicate that the primacy of pastoring is related to teaching and preaching the Word of God.